 It is important that you speak with a property lawyer before you make an offer to the Vendor of the property.
 You could give your solicitor a copy of the Sales contract so that they can review it along with any special conditions that may be in the contract, in order to see whether these conditions set out by the selling party are in your best interests.

 Once you have notified the Vendor that you are interested in the property, you may be asked to make a holding deposit.
 This holding deposit equates to 0.25% of the purchase price and is non-refundable if you decide within the cooling-off period, that you no longer want to purchase the property.

 Upon the expiration of the cooling off period, the purchaser must pay the remainder of the deposit.
 Whilst purchasing a home is an exciting experience, the processes associated with it are also quite complicated and at times can be overwhelming.
 Since you’ll be living there for a long time you need to make sure that the property will fit you perfectly, both financially and structurally.

-In saying that it is a good idea to get in contact with a property lawyer as soon as possible to get further advice.
+Despite all of this, it is a good idea to get in touch with a Property Lawyer as soon as possible to get further advice.